Call of the Wild Camps

 Daily Schedule

-Outdoor camp daily itineraries include a student-centered, emergent curriculum.
+Call of the Wild nature camp daily itineraries include a student-centered, emergent curriculum.
 As such, aside from fixed drop-off and pick-up times, our schedule throughout the day may vary flexibly with integrated activities and approximate times.
-You can read a sample structure below.
+You can read a sample structure below for school break camps (fall break, winter break, spring break, and summer break).

 MORNING: 8:30 AM-12:00 PM